Conversations

 Storage format

-- Line 1 — conversation metadata
+- Line 1 — immutable conversation metadata (created once, never rewritten)

-- Lines 2+ — one
+- Lines 2+ — append-only conversation events

 Metadata (line 1)